17 Best Female Ukulele Players

 Female Ukulele Players

 Many think of the ukulele as a toy instrument for kids or beginners.
 It becomes anything but a toy in the right person’s hands.
-After introducing to Hawaii by Portuguese musicians in the 1870s, it has spawned many artists to date, including female ukulele players.
+After being introduced to Hawaii by Portuguese musicians in the 1870s, it has spawned many artists to date, including female ukulele players.

 In this article, we are about to discuss some of the best and most famous female ukulele players to motivate you to continue practicing.
 So keep reading to know about them.